Erode-Corrode | Commonly Confused Words

 etymology

-• Erode often refers to the gradual wearing away of land or rock through natural forces like water, wind, or ice.
+• Erode often refers to the gradual wearing away of land by natural forces such as water, wind, or ice.

 © 2025 Lithium Lab Pte Ltd